By Laura Dazon

-Virtual YouTubers are a great tool for anthropological studies, and for a good reason: everything an AI does is inspired by real people.
-A VTuber’s YouTube channel is a melting-pot of trends, digital habits, and customs formed by us, humans.
-After analyzing YouTube’s landscape, they select and reproduce popular content.
-This results in videos like AI TikTok compilations, AI travelling vlogs, or even virtual Barbie filming a Best Friend Tag – and yes, Barbie friend-zoned Ken.
+After analyzing YouTube’s landscape, VTubers select and reproduce popular content.
+This results in videos like AI TikTok compilations, AI travelling vlogs, or even virtual Barbie filming a Best Friend Tag – yes, Barbie friend-zoned Ken.

 Anthropomorphism and Moe anthropomorphism

-Vtubers are anthropomorphic entities.
-Anthropomorphism comes from the Greek ánthrōpos, “man, human being” and morphḗ, “form, shape.”
-Basically, “like humans.”
-And that’s exactly what Vtubers do: they mimic humans.
-They not only reproduce codes and uses of the YouTube sphere but also perpetuate cultural and societal codes.
-This leads me to an important side note if you want to understand the virtual YouTubers phenomenon more in-depth.
-When you look up “virtual YouTuber” online you will most likely notice a pattern.
+Vtubers are anthropomorphic entities (from the Greek ánthrōpos, ‘man, human being’ and morphḗ, ‘form, shape.’)
+Essentially, they are like humans.
+On top of the YouTube codes and uses, they also perpetuate cultural and societal codes.
+To understand the virtual YouTubers phenomenon more in-depth, one must look at their origin.
+Looking up “virtual YouTuber” online, it is easy to notice a pattern.
 Wonder why so many of them look alike?
-Cute girls with cute costumes screaming in high-pitched cute voices and exaggerating cute attitudes.
+Cute girls in girly costumes screaming in high-pitched voices and exacerbating kawaii attitudes.
 Sounds familiar, right?
-Most Vtubers come from Japan, and yes, they reproduce already existing tropes from the Japanese anime culture.
+Most Vtubers come from Japan, and they reproduce existing tropes from the Japanese anime culture.

-This is Moe Anthropomorphism.
+This is called Moe Anthropomorphism.
 The term Moe has different meanings but generally refers to the feeling of cuteness a character can evoke.
-This is deeply linked to the Otaku subculture, which to define very broadly is the manga and anime fan community.
-Japanese Vtubers are not just anthropomorphic beings that will tell you to “like and subscribe” in an attempt to be “real” YouTubers, they will go a step further to conform to the expectations already set by their anime-counterparts.
+This is deeply linked to the Otaku subculture, which very broadly defined is the manga and anime fan community.
+Vtubers are not contempt with imitating influencers, they go a step further to conform to the expectations set by their anime-counterparts.

-It may be troubling for anyone foreign to the Japanese anime culture to understand, but this is a recipe who has been proven to work.
-Not only are Japanese AI extremely popular, but Japan and AI go way back.
-In 2007 already, the world was witnessing the birth of Hatsune Miku, the “voice of the future.”
-She is the moe anthropomorph of a Vocaloid software (voice synthesizer software), basically like a mascot!
-She became a huge figure of Japanese pop-culture and her hologram already performed several world tours in huge venues.
-Take that Whitney Houston!
+It may be troubling for anyone foreign to the Japanese anime culture, but this is an effective recipe.
+Displaying thousands to millions of subscribers, not only are Japanese AIs extremely popular – and lucrative -, but Japan’s profit from AI anthropomorphic figures goes way back.
+In 2007 already, the world was witnessing the birth of Hatsune Miku, the ‘voice of the future.’
+She is the moe anthropomorphic representation of a Vocaloid software (voice synthesizer software), and has served as a mascot for the brand ever since, her hologram performing sold-out concerts worldwide.

 When Virtual flirts with Reality

-Yes, YouTube is an online platform, but it’s not virtual: it’s made and populated by real people.
-By taking a step on a land that used to be humans – and cats – only, Virtual Youtubers blurred the lines between the virtual world and reality.
-They are the virtual elephant in the real room and it’s hard to ignore them.
-They are on YouTube and they also invade the real world.
+By stepping on a land that used to be humans (and cats) only, Virtual Youtubers are the virtual elephant in the real room, blurring the lines between the two worlds.
 Ami Yamato vlogs her travels in real environments, filming people and city landscapes.
 She interacts with real people, gives a call to fellow YouTuber TomSka and orders coffee over the counter.
 She even adapts to her environment accordingly when, for example, she is interrupted by passersby while attempting to vlog.

-She doesn’t seem to realize that she’s animated, and she merely engages with what life has to offer.
-Like any of us In fact, she could well be reading this article.
-If you’re reading this Ami, please quote me in your next video!
-Yes, I just indirectly interacted with a Virtual Youtuber.
-Because it wouldn’t be fun if you couldn’t interact with them like real Youtubers, would it?
+She doesn’t seem to realize that she’s animated, and merely engages with what life has to offer.
+Like any of us would.
 You can comment on Vtubers videos, and if you’re lucky you’ll get an answer.
 But interactions don’t stop here.
 Many of them also organize Q&As, collaborations with other YouTubers, and even face camera meetings with fans, like this video where a Vtuber sees humans for the first time.
 It’s fascinating.

 So, what’s the appeal?